openhab/openhab-addons/addons/binding/org.openhab.binding.modbus/README.md

 ### `autoupdate` parameter with items

-Please note that Modbus protocol is polling, and commands in openHAB might take some time to propagate.
-This might produce some transient effects with item values when parameters are changed.

 By default, openHAB has `autoupdate` enabled.
 This means that item _state_ is updated according to received commands.
 In some situations this might have unexpected side effects with polling bindings such as Modbus - see example below.

 Typically, you see something like this